Who else appears to be in the Jeffrey Epstein 50th birthday book?

 Some of the entries in the collection, which was released by a House committee on Monday, are strictly well wishes, congratulations and benign birthday messages.
 Others are crude or sexually explicit, reminiscing about supposed past exploits or referencing Epstein's focus on meeting women.
 It includes photos of Epstein, sometimes wearing little or nothing, as well as friends and associates.

-Trump has said he did not write a sexually suggestive letter to Epstein or create the drawing of a curvaceous woman that surrounds the letter.
+Trump, who has denied prior knowledge of Epstein’s crimes and claimed he cut off their relationship long ago, says he did not write a sexually suggestive letter to Epstein or create the drawing of a curvaceous woman that surrounds the letter.
+The letter bears Trump’s name and what appears to be his signature.

 Here's a look at some of the people who purportedly wrote greetings for Epstein: